nuest/docker-reproducible-research/README.md

 http://authorcarpentry.github.io/lesson-template-mkpage

-This example is testing using the mkpage site generation tool as an alternative to Jekyll.
-Full usage information is at the bottom of the page
+This template is inspired by the software and data carpentry templates, but it employs the the mkpage site generation tool as an alternative to Jekyll.
+Full usage information is at the bottom of the page.

 **Content Contributors: Name **